 My Beach, Your Beach

 There are 86 designated bathing waters across Scotland which the Scottish Environment Protection Agency (SEPA) monitor.
 By taking regular water samples at these beaches, SEPA can predict the quality of the water.
-All of the beaches we are focusing on have had challenges with bathing water quality for a number of years, so the campaign is designed to reverse this trend.
+All of the beaches we are focusing on have had challenges with bathing water quality for a number of years, and the campaign is designed to reverse this trend.

 SEPA's research has confirmed the link between our behaviour on the land and the cleanliness of the seawater.
 The bacteria in dog and gull fouling has a negative impact on water quality, so the campaign will trial a number of interventions to tackle these.
 Through encouraging dog owners to bag and bin dog waste and by removing additional food sources for gulls by promoting responsible disposal of litter, we are aiming to reduce the pollution arising from dog and gull poo at Scottish beaches.